stellar/go/services/regulated-assets-approval-server/README.md

 This endpoint is used for the extra action after `/tx-approve`, as described in the SEP-8 [Action Required] section.

-Currently an arbitrarily criteria is implemented, email addresses starting with "xx" will have the KYC automatically denied while all other emails will be accepted.
+Currently an arbitrarily criteria is implemented, email addresses starting with "x" will have the KYC automatically denied while all other emails will be accepted.

 Note: Subsequent KYC attempts with new (valid)emails addresses will approve your account for KYC required transactions.